Arbitration Under The Federal Arbitration Act: A Primer

 Eligible ISBA members can earn up to 15 hours of MCLE credit (including all 6 hours of Professional Responsibility MCLE credit) per bar year at no cost through our complimentary online Free FastCLE subscription.
 Online programming is available 24/7 through our “Free CLE Channel,” which includes a selection of high-quality programming on a range of topics.
 (Live, on-site programs are not included with Free CLE at this time.)
-CLICK HERE to learn more!
+This benefit is sponsored by ISBA Mutual Insurance Company.CLICK HERE to learn more!

 Newly Admitted Attorneys